acousticainc/controller-script-api-docs/docs/API Sections/Track.md

 This function toggles the Automatic Quantize function on a MIDI track.

 - **index** (int): _The index of the track in which to toggle Automatic Quantize feature_

+### TrackToFader(value)
+This function returns the fader index of a control surface based on the Mixcraft track index supplied as an argument.
+The value is retrieved based on the bank offset value which is set with Track.SetBankOffset().